ElementsProject/lightning-charge/README.md

 ```

 Listens for connections on `127.0.0.1` by default.
 Set `-i 0.0.0.0` to bind on all available interfaces.
+Note that Charge does not have TLS encryption and should not normally be exposed directly to the public
+internet.
+For remote access, you should setup an SSH tunnel or a TLS-enabled reverse proxy like nginx.

 See `$ charged --help` for the full list of available options.